subconsciousnetwork/subtext/rfcs/2021-06-01-multilinks.md

 Links are the most important feature in Subtext.
 By allowing you to reference other documents, you can compose hypertext documents from many smaller documents.

-Links can include zero or more pipe-delimited URLs, and an optional text label.
-They often take one of the following forms:
+Links take one of the following forms:

-- URL
-- URL with label
+- One or more URLs, delimited by a pipe, with optional label
-- Multiple URLs
-- Multiple URLs with label
+- A local file path, with optional label.
 - Label only (wikilink)

 The following are all valid URLs

 ```
-& example.png
+& ./example.png
 & http://example.com
 & http://example.com Example label
 & http://example.com|ipfs://example|dat://example Example label